-While this BIOS image is created by American Megatrends Inc. (AMI), it would have been really fun if I had the time to program my own version of the BIOS but unfortunately it is not possible at this moment.
+It would have been really fun if I had the time to program my own version of the BIOS.
+But unfortunately I don't have the time resource at the moment.
 But if you'd like to, please open a GitHub repository where collective effort could lead to faster development.
 I will surely put a link to that repository on this page.

 An adapter can be build in order to replace the International Microcircuits Incorporated (IMI) SC425APB master clock generator integrated circuit.
 However in order to provide full functionality on changing CPU frequencies by means of the JP5, JP6, and JP7 jumpers, the circuit becomes a little bit complicated.
 For the sake of simplicity I will describe a replacement circuit locked for 33 MHz CPU clock.
 In this case, the CPU frequency selector jumpers become useless.

 So the adapter circuit needs to provide three main frequencies as follows.